Make an Outdoor Water Fountain

-In-ground ponds can be subtly integrated into the landscape or distinctly set apart in a more formal style.
-Either way, they offer a chance to include water plants as well as a fountain.
+In-ground ponds can be subtly integrated into backyard fountains or distinctly set apart in a more formal style.
+Either way, they offer a chance to include water plants as well as a water garden or pot fountain.
 An in-ground pond can be designed in any size and shape to match a garden style.
 Pictured above, pavers and gravel surround the sculpted stone sides of this small focal-point pond.
 A formal trimmed hedge provides a suitable backdrop for the spurting-lion pot fountain.

 Best For: Gardeners who want custom style.
-With water plants, a suitable fountain, and coordinating landscaping, an in-ground pond creates a complete water feature.
+With water plants, a suitable pot, and coordinating landscaping, an in-ground pond creates a complete garden or pot fountain.

-With ready-to-assemble kits and the wide availability of water plants, a water feature can be simple to install and maintain.
-Here, just a trio of plants fills this small pond.
+With ready-to-assemble kits and the wide availability of water plants, a garden or pot fountain can be simple to install and maintain.
+Here, a trio of plants fills this small pond pot fountain.
 A casually loose arrangement of stones borders the pond, and low-growing plants soften the edges.

-Best For: Gardeners who want all the advantages of a water garden without too many headaches.
+Best For: Gardeners who want all the advantages of a garden fountain without too many headaches.
 Ready-made forms offer relatively simple installation in sizes that make maintenance manageable.

-water garden, or pond, you might be ready to integrate a larger water feature, such as a stream-pond duo, into your landscape.
-Here, a small brook leads to the boulder-edge pond; just a few plants dot the surface.
-Placed along a path, a pond provides a stopping point for visual interest.
+If you've tackled a small pot fountain, garden fountains, or a pond, you might be ready to integrate a larger garden or pot fountain, such as a stream-pond duo, into your landscape.
+Pictured above, a small brook leads to the boulder-edge pond; just a few plants dot the surface.
+Placed along a path of the garden fountain, a pond provides a stopping point for visual interest.

 Best For: Gardeners who are ready for a more complex project.
-Integrated water features with streams, pools, fountains, falls, plants, fish, and other elements require significant planning and weekly maintenance.
+Integrated backyard fountains with streams, pools, fountains, falls, plants, fish, and other elements require significant planning and weekly maintenance.

 Interact with a Large Pond

-The edges of backyard fountains and ponds can certainly be static, but clever arrangements of hardscape elements can make a water feature a more hands-on experience.
-Here, large rectangular slabs provide a walking surface across the water, breaking up the expanse without dividing it.
+The edges of backyard fountains and ponds can certainly be static, but clever arrangements of hardscape elements can make a garden or pot fountain a more hands-on experience.
+These large rectangular slabs provide a walking surface across the water, breaking up the expanse without dividing it.
 That enables gardeners and visitors to change their vantage points to appreciate the pond's varied beauty and incorporate the views and activity into their lifestyle.

-Best For: Gardeners who dream of a stylish, large-scale water feature.
-An expansive water feature can fill the garden with pleasing design elements that accentuate the appeal of the outdoor living spaces.
+Best For: Gardeners who dream of stylish, large-scale backyard fountains.
+An expansive garden or pot fountain can fill the garden with pleasing design elements that accentuate the appeal of the outdoor living spaces.